seanslma/maki/PowerBI/View/Slicer.md

 Scenario: both the slicer and view table column refer to the same table column

 Solution: one of the relationships in the dataset had the cross-filter direction set to both which resulted in the date filter affecting the product group dimension.

+Need to filter out empty records based on another column.